AnelMusic/anelmusic.github.io/posts/prompt-caching.md

 4. Call `BILLING_initiate_refund`
 5. Compose the final customer-facing response

 Five model calls for a routine ticket.
 Production systems that include planner and executor separation, verification steps, guardrails, retries, and escalation heuristics routinely hit 20 to 50 calls for complex tasks.

-The arithmetic is stark.
 If your prefix is 2,000 tokens and you make 30 calls, you are processing 60,000 input tokens.
-With caching, you process 2,000 tokens once and pay a fraction of that cost for the remaining 29 calls.
+With caching, you process 2,000 tokens once and pay a fraction (usually 10X) of that cost for the remaining 29 calls.
 Without caching, you pay full price every time.

 The new information per step is usually small.
 A tool result.
 An observation.
 A user message.
 The prefix, however, remains large.
 Instructions, policies, tool schemas.
 This is precisely the regime prompt caching is designed for.